Frequently Asked Questions

 Q-8 What does lunch cost as WJHS?

-Lunch prices depend on a student’s status – free, reduced or full pay.
-Lunch for full pay students will be $2.50, reduced will be $0.40 and free students do not pay at all.
+Lunch is currently free for all students, if students desire a second lunch it will be $2.50.
 Students are able to purchase extra items such as water, juice, fruit roll-ups, cereal bars, crackers, etc., for an additional cost (separate from the school lunch).

 Q-9 Is there a health center?